Carl Perkins: Personal life

 Perkins had one daughter, Debbie, and three sons, Stan, Greg, and Steve.

-Stan, his first-born son, is also a recording artist.
+Stan, Perkins' firstborn son, is also a recording artist.
 In 2010, he joined forces with Jerry Naylor to record a duet tribute, "To Carl: Let It Vibrate".
 Stan has been inducted into the Rockabilly Hall of Fame.
+Greg played bass on stage alongside his father at the 1985 Blue Suede Shoes: A Rockabilly Session concert in London and co-wrote "Birth of Rock and Roll" with his father.
+In 1983, a jury in Jackson, Tennessee found Greg Perkins "innocent on two felony counts of vehicular homicide, and guilty on a misdemeanor charge of driving under the influence of alcohol".
+In 1997, Perkins' wife Valda was "recovering from a year long illness," and his son Greg collapsed as a result of liver damage that may have resulted in a liver transplant.

 Perkins died on January 19, 1998, at the age of 65 at Jackson-Madison County Hospital in Jackson, Tennessee, from complications from several minor strokes the previous month.
-Among the mourners at his funeral at Lambuth University were George Harrison, Jerry Lee Lewis, Wynonna Judd, Sam Phillips, Brian Setzer, Garth Brooks, Nashville agent Jim Dallas Crouch, Dallas rock and roll memorabilia executive Jacques Vroom, Jr., Johnny Cash and June Carter Cash.
-Perkins was interred at Ridgecrest Cemetery in Jackson.
+Among the mourners at his standing room only funeral at Lambuth University were George Harrison, Johnny Cash and June Carter Cash, Jerry Lee Lewis, Wynonna Judd, Sam Phillips, Ricky Skaggs, Brian Setzer, Garth Brooks, and Billy Ray Cyrus.
+During the service, Cyrus and Skaggs sang and the funeral ended with George Harrison singing an acoustic version of "Your True Love".
+Perkins was buried at Ridgecrest Cemetery in Jackson.

 Perkins' widow, Valda deVere Perkins, died on November 15, 2005, in Jackson.
+Carl and Valda Perkins' son Greg (born January 15, 1959) died three days later at the age of 46 on November 18, 2005.